 I also want to point out that there is a very specific teaching about the Old Testament view of tithing ten percent when speaking about stewardship.
 There is no discussion of giving as further taught in the New Testament or whether or not the OT tithe applies to believers today beyond the idea that we should be cheerful givers.
 I thought this might be important to some families so I wanted to mention it as well.

 This curriculum will appeal to a very specific type of student (and family).
 It must be a child who is sincerely interested in building a real business because The Kingdom Code is in-depth and goes far beyond a Christian lesson such as “everything belongs to God and so we need to be good stewards of what we have” type things.

 To complete this curriculum will take a lot of work and the student must be internally motivated by a real business he/she is passionate about in order to do it.
 This isn’t a curriculum you would choose if you simply want to give your kids a refresher on why they need to understand the value of a dollar and save for a rainy day.
 This is truly about just what it says on the textbook cover:

 - Prepare for the Future

 If you are looking for something with this kind of focus, I think it is highly likely you will love this curriculum!
 It is thorough and it’s very clear the author was passionate about writing something valuable for those who use it.
 If you are not willing to dig in with your child and do the real work of studying in-depth and creating something real, then this isn’t the curriculum for you.

-If you are ready to check out The Kingdom Code with your family, you can receive a 15% discount off The Kingdom Code Complete Starter Kit between July 1, 2018, and August 31, 2018.
-The code you need to use is CF15CSK.
+If you are ready to check out The Kingdom Code with your family, you can order The Kingdom Code Complete Starter Kit right here.